BorisLechev/TizianaTerenziShop-Microservices/README.md

   * HTML
   * CSS
   * Bootstrap
+  * Bootstrap-Select - for select dropdowns
+  * Semantic-UI - for the multiple select dropdowns in Admin Dashboard
-  * SB Admin 2 - Bootstrap 4 based admin theme
+  * SB Admin 2 - Bootstrap 4 based admin theme for Admin dashboard
   * FontAwesome
   * Moment.js - to parse, validate and display dates and times in JavaScript
   * TinyMCE - text editor